rtdip/core/docs/blog/rtdip_ingestion_pipelines.md

-# Real Time Ingestion Pipeline Framework
+# RTDIP Ingestion Pipeline Framework

-One of the most anticipated features of the Real Time Data Ingestion Platform for 2023 is the ability to create real time ingestion pipelines as this will enable users to ingest real time data according to their real time system and process requirements.
+RTDIP has been built to simplify ingesting and querying time series data.
+One of the most anticipated features of the Real Time Data Ingestion Platform for 2023 is the ability to create streaming and batch ingestion pipelines according to requirements of the source of the data and needs of the data consumer.
+Of equal importance is the need to query this data and an article that focuses on egress will follow in due course.

 ## Overview

-The goal of the Real Time Data Ingestion Pipeline framework is:
+The goal of the RTDIP Ingestion Pipeline framework is:

 1. Support python and pyspark to build pipeline components
 1. Enable execution of sources, transformers, sinks/destinations and utilities components in a framework that can execute them in a defined order